Fiction: Fiction versus non-fiction

 In contrast to fiction, creators of non-fiction assume responsibility for presenting information and sometimes opinion based only in historical and factual reality.
 Despite the traditional view that fiction and non-fiction are opposites, some works (particularly in the modern era) blur this boundary, particularly works that fall under certain experimental storytelling genres–including some postmodern fiction, autofiction, or creative nonfiction like non-fiction novels and docudramas–as well as the deliberate literary fraud of falsely marketing fiction as nonfiction.

-Furthermore, even most works of fiction usually have elements of, or grounding in, truth of some kind, or truth from a certain point of view.
-The distinction between the two may be best defined from the viewpoint of the audience, according to whom a work is non-fiction if its people, settings, and plot are perceived entirely as historically or factually real, while a work is regarded as fiction if it deviates from reality in any of those areas.
+The distinction between the non-fiction and fiction may be best defined from the viewpoint of the audience, according to whom a work is non-fiction if its people, settings, and plot are perceived entirely as historically or factually real, while a work is regarded as fiction if it deviates from reality in any of those areas.

-All types of fiction invite their audience to explore real ideas, issues, or possibilities using an otherwise imaginary setting or using something similar to reality, though still distinct from it.
+Even most works of fiction usually have elements of, or grounding in, truth of some kind, or truth from a certain point of view.
+All types of fiction invite their audience to explore real-world ideas, issues, or understandings (called themes) using an otherwise imaginary setting, imaginary series of events, or something else similar to reality, though still distinct from it.
 (Note: As philosopher Stacie Friend explains, "in reading we take works of fiction, like works of non-fiction, to be about the real world – even if they invite us to imagine the world to be different from how it actually is.
 [Thus], imagining a story world does not mean directing one's imagining toward something other than the real world; it is instead a mental activity that involves constructing a complex representation of what a story portrays".)
 (Note: The research of Weisberg and Goodstein (2009) revealed that, despite not being specifically informed that, say, the fictional character Sherlock Holmes, had two legs, their subjects "consistently assumed that some real-world facts obtained in fiction, although they were sensitive to the kind of fact and the realism of the story.")